 “As soon as I saw you I knew an adventure was about to happen.”
 Winnie the Pooh

-Together: our community cookbook is a charitable project inspired by Meghan Markle, The Dutchess of Sussex to help fund the continuation of the Hubb Community kitchen in London.
+Together: our community cookbook is a charitable project inspired to help fund the continuation of the Hubb Community kitchen in London.
 The Grenfell community kitchen was made available to the women who had lost their living spaces after a terrible fire ran rampant through the towering apartment building in 2017.
 The women consist of many nationalities and religions.
-Each recipe in the book gives credit to the woman who shared it which I really love.
-Meghan had befriended many of these women and collaborated on this project to create this delicious collection of ethnic foods.
+Each recipe in the book gives credit to the woman who shared it which I really respect.
 I highly recommend it, especially if you like Middle Eastern food.